Blog

 Tools like DataPins allow contractors to create pins for each job, consolidating jobsite check-ins, images, schema markup, mini-maps, and geo-coordinates into an expansive content signal for AI.

-ChatGPT has already shown that they pick up these pins directly and show them in their responses.
+ChatGPT has already demonstrated that it identifies these pins directly and displays them in its responses.

-Pin-based responses help companies stand out, prompting ChatGPT to describe a specific service performed instead of the generic SEO copy used in standard web content.
+Pin-based responses help companies stand out, prompting ChatGPT to describe a specific service performed rather than using generic SEO copy in standard web content.

 Not only does this help websites “rank” #1 in ChatGPT searches, but it also makes their company look far more credible than the subsequent listings.